 The tool I’m talking about is Gratitude.
 The simple and profound act of sitting still and considering the multitude of good things in my surroundings, and taking the time to actually feel my relationship to these good things, is a tonic for every sadness, every frustration, disappointment and negative attitude.

 Many of the great spiritual teachings from diverse corners of the world and eras have written about gratitude, recommending it and explaining why it holds such treasures.
 In the modern era, one of the early writers who influenced many of today’s most well-known teachers was a man named Wallace Wattles.
 He wrote about gratitude in 1910 in his book The Science of Getting Rich.
-This very book inspired Rhonda Byrne to create the phenomenally successful film, A quote: “The more gratefully we fix our minds on the Supreme when good things come to us, the more good things we will receive, and the more rapidly they will come; and the reason simply is that the mental attitude of gratitude draws the mind into closer touch with the source from which the blessings come.” in 2006 – nearly a century after it’s writing.
+This very book inspired Rhonda Byrne to create the phenomenally successful film, The Secret, in 2006 – nearly a century after it’s writing.
+A quote: “The more gratefully we fix our minds on the Supreme when good things come to us, the more good things we will receive, and the more rapidly they will come; and the reason simply is that the mental attitude of gratitude draws the mind into closer touch with the source from which the blessings come.”

 Here’s what my personal practice looks like: